All official European Union website addresses are in the europa.eu domain.

 See all EU institutions and bodiesDescription

-Weather derivatives are similar to but different from insurance.
+Weather derivatives are similar to insurance, but they function differently.
 Insurance covers low-probability, catastrophic weather events such as hurricanes, earthquakes, and tornadoes.
 In contrast, derivatives cover higher-probability events such as a dryer-than-expected summer.
 Weather derivatives are currently by far less used than insurance schemes in the EU.
-However they are considered as effective instruments for hedging against the risk associated with weather variability under today's climate and may become even more attractive under projected future climates characterized by increased variability and increased frequencies of extreme weather.
+However, they are considered effective instruments for managing the risk associated with weather variability under today's climate.
+They may become even more attractive in the future, as climate change is expected to increase both weather variability and the frequency of extreme weather events.

 Additional Details